object-oriented-python/object-oriented-programming/doc/source/3_style.rst

 situation.

 A further severe problem with comments is that they can easily become out of date.
-If a piece of code is modified, it is all to easy for the programmer to neglect to update accompanying comments.
+If a piece of code is modified, it is all too easy for the programmer to neglect to update accompanying comments.
 The result is comments which explain one thing, code which does something else, and exceptionally baffled readers.